Car Seats Series #4 : Harnessing

 First thing first, which way is your child facing?

 Make sure the harness straps are both going through the car seat — shell and cover — at the same level and neither strap has any twists in it.
+When they are twisted the crash force is place on a smaller area of the body which can cause increased injury.

 Once your child is in the car seat.